 The Property currently contains an operational ISR processing plant, wellfields, water disposal infrastructure, and necessary equipment to support ISR operations.
 The basic infrastructure (power, water, and transportation) necessary to support an ISR mining operation is located within reasonable proximity of the Property.
 Generally, the proximity of the Property to paved roads is beneficial with respect to transportation of equipment, supplies, personnel and product to and from the Property.
 Improved gravel surfaced access roads have been constructed to the Property from adjacent county roads.
-Existing regional overhead electrical service is aligned in a north-to-south direction along the western boundary protect.
-An overhead raptor resistant power line, approximately two miles in length, was constructed to the plant, offices, wellfields, and other facilities.
+Existing regional overhead electrical service is aligned in a north-to-south direction along the western boundary of the Lost Creek Project.
+An overhead raptor resistant power line, approximately two miles in length, was constructed in 2012 to bring power from the existing Pacific Power line to the Lost Creek plant.
+Power drops have been made to the Project and distributed to the plant, offices, wellfields, and other facilities.